YellowJacketLinux/yjl-sysusers/README.md

 __PARTS OF THIS README NEED TO BE FIXED__

-At present this is works except for the minor detail that it does not *actually* work, see [TODO](TODO.md) for details.

 This project includes a single utility and a JSON file.
 In the git source, that utility is simply called `functions.py` but it gets installed as `/usr/sbin/yjl-sysusers.py` with a single-line change to specify the location on the filesystem of the JSON file.

-I am developing this using Python 3.11.3 but I think it has been tested in Python 3.6.4 without issues.
+I am developing this using Python 3.11.3 but it has been tested in Python 3.6.4 (CentOS 7) without issues.

 The purpose is to provide an easy way to provide consistent user ID and group ID numbers for system users (as opposed to human login users)